moonrepo/starbase/README.md

 ### Adding emitters

-Emitters can be added directly to the application instance (before the run cycle has started), or through the `EmittersMut` system parameter.
+Emitters can be added directly to the application instance (before the run cycle has started), or through the `Emitters` system parameter.

 Each emitter represents a singular event, so the event type must be explicitly declared as a generic when creating a new emitter.